sergoh/devlo-blog/content/serverless/create-sqs-queue-guide.md

   sqsArn: arn:aws:sqs:us-west-2:xxxxxx:hsl-dev-derezzed-messages
 ```

-## Connecting to SQS from your Lambda
+## Connect your queue to your Lambda Function

 IAM access to SQS is automatically granted to your Lambda Function with the `events` block.
 You can use the following `serverless.yml` to connect your SQS queue to your Lambda Function: